Shreyassm1/possible_names/README.md

 ##### I checked for duplicates using check_duplicate.js to make sure my logic worked and it did, no duplicates were found.

+##### Using a set does not require checking for duplicates, since it automatically stores only unique values.

 ##### **Problems faced:**

 - Adding logic for returning strings beyond the 10th/12th/15th count consisted of nesting a third for loop.